-- Windstorm construction features protect your home from catastrophic damage by strengthening your home ability to withstand the uplift, shear and lateral forces of the wind associated with a hurricane to the exterior shell of your home.
+- Windstorm construction features protect your home from catastrophic damage by strengthening your home ability to withstand the uplift, shear and lateral forces associated with a hurricane to the exterior shell of your building.

 - If this envelope is breached, rain and debris can enter your home causing considerable damage to its interior and exert pressure on your walls and roof can lead to catastrophic wind damage to your property.

-What does the Wind Mitigation Verification look for?
+What does the Wind Mitigation Techniques look for?

 - Building Codes (code existing when the property was built and compliance with hight velocity hurricane zone).

 - Roof covering (type, Florida Building Code or Miami Dade Product Approval, year of installation, permit number, etc.).

 - Roof to wall attachment (type, amount and location of nails, etc.).

 - Secondary Water Resistance or Barrier.

-- Protection for glazed and non-glazed openings (garage doors, exterior doors, windows with impact resistance coverings or products listed as wind borne debris devices protecting against cyclic pressure and missile impact: shutters, impact glass).
+- Doors and Windows - Opening protection for glazed and non-glazed openings (garage doors, exterior doors, windows with impact resistance coverings or products listed as wind borne debris devices protecting against cyclic pressure and missile impact: shutters, impact glass).